dafzor/bnetlauncher/README.md

   * `nolaunch` don't directly launch the game but just open the client and try to find the game for an additional 60s.
 This can be used launch a game and give time to select a region or other unsuported options.
   * `notask` doesn't start the client trough a scheduled task, this will make the steam overlay also apply to the battle.net client
+  * `noadmin` tries to apply compatibility flags to the game to avoid calling the UAC, this is an untested hack that can break the game
+  **do not use unless you know what you're doing**.

 ## Special Thanks